An explicit algorithm for normal forms in small overlap monoids: Possible prefix algorithm

-If $p$ is already a prefix of $w$ a recursive call does not happen, hence we are in the case where $p$ is not a prefix of $w$.
-Since $p$ is a possible prefix of $w$, there exists a word that is equivalent but not equal to $w$ and that has $p$ as a prefix.
-This means that $w$ has a clean overlap prefix of the form $aXY$.
-By Lemma~\ref{lem-2}, every word equivalent to $w$ has either $aXY$ or $a\overline{XY}$ for $\overline{XYZ}$ a complement of $XYZ$, as a prefix.
-Hence since $p$ is not a prefix of $w$, $p$ must be a prefix of $a\overline{XY}$, for $\overline{XYZ}$ a proper complement of $XYZ$ and hence $p$ is a prefix of $a\overline{X}$.
-It follows that there exists a word equivalent to $w$ in which $aXY$ is followed by $Z$ and we can rewrite $XYZ$ to $\overline{XYZ}$.
-This implies that if $w'$ is the suffix of $w$ following $aXY$, then $Z$ is a possible prefix of $w'$.
-In particular, by the inductive hypothesis, \textbf{ReplacePrefix}($w', Z)$ is $Zu$ for some $u\in A ^ *$ and $a\overline{XYZ}u$ is a word equivalent to $w$ that has prefix $p$.
-Therefore, by induction, the algorithm will return $a\overline{XYZ}u$ in line 5 after making a recursive call in line 2.
+If $p$ is already a prefix of $w_0$ a recursive call does not happen, hence we are in the case where $p$ is not a prefix of $w_0$.
+Since $p$ is a possible prefix of $w_0$, there exists a word that is equivalent but not equal to $w_0$ and that has $p$ as a prefix.
+This means that $w_0$ has a relation prefix and hence it has a clean overlap prefix of the form $aXY$.
+By \cref{lem-2}, every word equivalent to $w_0$ has $a\overline{XY}$ for $\overline{XY}$ a complement of $XY$, as a prefix.
+Hence since $p$ is not a prefix of $w_0$, $p$ must be a prefix of $a\overline{XY}$, for $\overline{XY}$ a proper complement of $XY$.
+Since $p$ is a piece, $|p| \leq |a\overline{X}|$ because otherwise a prefix of $\overline{XY}$ longer than $\overline{X}$ would be a piece.
+Hence $p$ is a prefix of $a\overline{X}$.
+It follows that there exists a word equivalent to $w_0$ in which $aXY$ is followed by $Z$ and we can rewrite $XYZ$ to $\overline{XYZ}$.
+This implies that if $w'$ is the suffix of $w_0$ following $aXY$, then $Z$ is a possible prefix of $w'$.
+In particular, by the inductive hypothesis, \textbf{ReplacePrefix}($w', Z)$ is $Zu$ for some $u\in A ^ *$ and $a\overline{XYZ}u$ is a word equivalent to $w_0$ that has prefix $p$.
+Therefore, by induction, the algorithm will return $a\overline{XYZ}u$ in line 5 after making the recursive call in line 2.

-The recursive calls within \textbf{ReplacePrefix}($w, p$) always have argument which is a subword, even a suffix, of $w$.
-Hence if \textbf{WpPrefix}($w,w,p$)=Yes, then $p$ is a possible prefix of $w$, and the number of recursive calls in Algorithm \ref{algorithm-prefix} is bounded above by the length of $w$.
+It remains to show that the output of \textbf{ReplacePrefix}($w_0, p$) can be computed in $O(|w_0|)$ time.
+The recursive calls within \textbf{ReplacePrefix}($w_0, p$) always have argument which is a factor, even a suffix, of $w_0$.
+Hence if \textbf{WpPrefix}($w_0,w_0,p$)=Yes, then $p$ is a possible prefix of $w_0$, and the number of recursive calls in \cref{algorithm-prefix} is bounded above by the length of $w_0$.